-- · Adjusted basis.
+- Adjusted basis.

-- · Selling expenses.
+- Selling expenses.

 - Depreciation recapture.

 Adjusted basis.
-Basis is the amount of your investment in the property for installment sale purposes.
+Basis is your investment in the property for installment sale purposes.
 The way you figure basis depends on how you acquire the property.
 The basis of property you buy is generally its cost.
 The basis of property you inherit, receive as a gift, build yourself, or receive in a tax-free exchange is figured differently.